Iris Hoey: Early life

-Iris Hoey was born in London, daughter of Wilhelm Anton Hasbach, a professor of political economy.
+Hoey was born in London, daughter of Wilhelm Anton Hasbach, a professor of political economy.

 Career

 In the early part of her career, Hoey alternated performances in straight theatre alongside Beerbohm Tree with musical comedy with George Edwardes; she appeared in minor musical roles in Les P'tites Michu and the 1906 revival of The Geisha.

 Her first film appearance was in East Lynne (1922), an adaptation of the 1861 sensation novel by Mrs Henry Wood; during her busiest period of film work (the 1930s), in 1934 she appeared in the West End in the play Mary Read.